Information for Candidates

 Daily Absent Voter Information

-Please email [email protected] to request information about voters that were mailed an absent voter ballot for the current election or to obtain the Automatic Absent Voter Application list.
+Please return the completed form and payment to the City Clerk's Department to request information about voters that were mailed an absent voter ballot for the current election or to obtain the Automatic Absent Voter Application list.

 Voter Information Request Form